 The Rapides Foundation also awards economic development grants to improve the local unemployment rate and support higher-wage jobs.
-Its giving is centered on business startups and expansions, workforce skills and development, and business culture and environment.
+Its grantmaking is centered on business startups and expansions, workforce skills and development, and business culture and environment.
 The other funding priority here is community development, for which the funder provides grants to support nonprofit development and to increase civic engagement.
-You can learn about past grantees in each of these funding focus areas on the foundation website.
+New grant seekers can learn about past grantees in each of these funding focus areas on the foundation website.

 Although unsolicited proposals are not accepted, this is an accessible and transparent foundation that uses a request for proposals process and makes its staff available by phone and email for questions.
-It’s a smart idea to contact the program department at (318) 443-3394 before putting together a grant proposal to discuss your idea.
-Keep in mind that this foundation does not typically fund hospitals, disease-specific organizations, or renovations/equipment not directly linked to a specific program.
+It is a smart idea to contact the program department at (318) 443-3394 before putting together a grant proposal to discuss an idea.
+Grant seekers should keep in mind that this foundation does not typically fund hospitals, disease-specific organizations, or renovations/equipment not directly linked to a specific program.